 - The open woodlands of Acacia, Combretum, Terminalia, and Commiphora is their favorite habitat.

 - Giraffes flourish in habitats having hot climates.

 - Their home range is between 20 and 129 km².

 30. Where Are Giraffes Found – Giraffes In The Wild

 - Giraffes are found in the Sub-Saharan region of Africa.

-- All the subspecies of giraffe are found in the same habitat of savannas, open woodlands, and forests.
+- All the subspecies of giraffes are found in the same habitat of savannas, open woodlands, and forests.

 - The remaining giraffes in the wild are less than 100,000 individuals.

-- The Masai giraffes (Giraffa camelopardalis tippelskirchi) are indigenous to East Africa, where they found in Tanzania and in the Central and Southern regions of Kenya.
+- The Masai giraffes (Giraffa camelopardalis tippelskirchi) are indigenous to East Africa, where they are found in Tanzania and the Central and Southern regions of Kenya.